rcap107/GRIMP/readme.md

 GRIMP
 ===
+This repository contains the code for the paper [Relational Data Imputation with Graph Neural Networks](https://openproceedings.org/2024/conf/edbt/paper-62.pdf).

-GRIMP is a data imputation system that imputes missing values in dirty datasets by relying on Graph Neural Networks and attention.
+GRIMP is a data imputation system that imputes missing values in dirty datasets by relying on Graph Neural Networks and Multi Task Learning.

 `main_corruption.py` is used to generate dataset that contain missing values according to certain rules.